nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## Managing the Attendance of a Session

-To manage the attendance of a particular session, you will have to be on its respective `Attendance Page`, which typically looks like this:
+In the following sections, you will find the features that are available to you after you have selected a session while on the `Session Page`.
+Your current page would look similar to this:
 <img src="./images/UiAttendancePage.png" width="650" height="529"/>
 <br>
-<span style="font-size: 10px; font-style: italic;">Figure 10</span>

-The following sections contain the features that are available to you on the `Attendance Page`.

 ### Marking students as present: `mark`